 We’ve already spoken at length at the difference between payment gateways and processors, but here’s a quick summary on the difference between the two.

 While both encrypt payment information such as card data, you need both a payment processor and payment gateway for CNP transactions.
-If you’re processing card-present transactions in person—like when a customer makes a physical credit card transaction using your POS system—then you’d only need a payment processor.
+If you’re processing card-present transactions in person—like when a customer makes an in-store credit card transaction using your POS system—then you’d only need a payment processor.
+Essentially, the payment gateway acts as the POS or card reader in a CNP transaction, connecting to the payment processor to then do its usual job.

 What are the Most Important Features of a Payment Gateway?